 Take your asthma medicine daily as prescribed - medications called "controllers" must be taken every day to stop the swelling of the airways in the lungs.
 These drugs take time to work and must build up in the blood system for several days before they will work well.

 Use a spacer with your inhaler.
-Spacers help you get more drug from the inhaler (puffer) when you use it (see instructions on how to use a spacer with inhaler).
+Spacers help you get more drug from the inhaler (puffer) when you use it (see instructions on how to use a spacer with inhaler on this site).
 Spacers are by doctor prescription only and can be found at your local medical equipment company or pharmacy.
 Some can be bought online from websites.
-Your doctor, or pharmacist should show you how to use it.
+Your doctor or pharmacist should show you how to use it.
+Spacers are for all ages and also can come with a mask for young children.

-Have spirometry lung testing done - You should have this test when you are first told you have asthma and every couple of years to check how well you get air in and out of your lungs.
-This will help the doctor see how bad or how good your lungs are.
+Have a breathing test done - The test called "Spirometry" - should be done when you are first told you have asthma and again every couple of years to check how well you get air in and out of your lungs.
+This test will help the doctor see how bad or how good your lungs are.
 Young children (6 years and younger) may not be able to do this test and will have to wait until they are older.

 The doctor should provide you with and instruct you on using a peak flow meter daily at home and/or school to help you track how well you are breathing and record those numbers in a daily journal.

-Identify what triggers your asthma symptoms or your child's asthma and makes the asthma worse.
-After you find out what triggers your or your child's asthma (triggers can be allergens - pets and dust; or irritants - pollution and household cleaners) and you need to Remove and avoid those triggers.
-Use the Home Environment Asthma Checklist (see below) to help you make your home asthma safe.
+Know what TRIGGERS your asthma symptoms - triggers are things that make asthma worse.
+Triggers can be allergens such as pets and dust; or irritants - air pollution and household cleaners.
+Once you know what causes asthma symptoms, you will need to Remove and Avoid those triggers from the home, school, day care, or work.
+Use the Home Environment Asthma Checklist (see below) to help you make your home trigger free and asthma safe.
 Your doctor may also have you go see a doctor who will test for allergies, an Allergist sometimes called an Immunologist, who can perform allergy testing.

 Breathing well begins with you!
 So Think, Breathe, and Live Wisely!